zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

    The fields highlighted in yellow are of interest and require a little more explanation.

-* Add: This button allows the patch submitter to manually add names of people who should review this changeset; type a name and the system will auto-complete based on the list of people registered and with access to the system.
+* Add: This button allows the change submitter to manually add names of people who should review this changeset; type a name and the system will auto-complete based on the list of people registered and with access to the system.
 They will be notified by email that you are